ASUSTeK-Computer-Inc/RAMDisk/README.md

 # RAMDisk
-RAMDisk beta program.
+RAMDisk for Windows 8 & 8.1.
 Unleash the power!